EPSCoR in NH

 Advancing Research for a Better New Hampshire

 Established by an act of Congress in 1979, the Experimental (now Established) Program to Stimulate Competitive Research (EPSCoR) was designed to fulfill the mandate of the National Science Foundation to promote scientific progress nationwide.
+Several federal agencies have adopted EPSCoR programs or developed similar funding opportunities to increase research capacity in states and territories that are historically underfunded in research investments.

 The NSF EPSCoR Research Infrastructure Improvement (RII) program has several investment strategies to improve academic research infrastructure in the areas of science and engineering, build collaborative teams of investigators, broaden participation by underrepresented groups in STEM fields, and train early-career scientists.
 NH EPSCoR has received seven RII awards.
 These funds have been used to expand broadband capacity, install equipment and testing facilities for academic research, and build partnerships with colleges and universities throughout the state to address environmental issues and develop education and training programs.